 - Platforms: Depends on the therapist

-Why We Chose It: Financial Therapy Association is a network of therapists who are experts at helping individuals and couples navigate the intersection of financial and emotional issues.
+Financial Therapy Association is a network of therapists who are experts at helping individuals and couples navigate the intersection of financial and emotional issues.

-- Large network of qualified therapists
+Large network of qualified therapists

-- Bios available online
+Bios available online

-- No information about cost on the website
+No cost information on website

 Several analyses have found that finances are the most common cause of conflict between couples at any stage.
 Another study found that when finances are the biggest source of contention in a marriage, it’s more likely to end in divorce.
-The reason why seems to be that finances and emotions are more closely linked than people think.
+The reason seems to be that finances and emotions are more closely linked than people think.

-Financial therapy is a newer form of therapy, but a sizable group of experts in the field have amassed under the organization Financial Therapy Association.
-All the therapists are vetted, and you can search for one who fits your needs under “find a therapist” on their website.
-There, you will find a lengthy bio on each therapist’s specialties, where they’re located, if you can meet with them virtually or in-person, and their payment structure.
+Financial therapy is a newer form of therapy, but a sizable group of experts in the field have joined the Financial Therapy Association.
+All the therapists in its directory are vetted, and you can search for one who fits your needs under “find a therapist” on its website.
+From there, you will find a lengthy bio on each therapist’s specialties, where they’re located, if you can meet with them virtually or in person, and their payment structure.

 Best on a Budget : Our Relationship

-- Cost: a $150 one-time fee
+- Cost: $199 one-time fee

 - Platforms: Online course and video